CoreyMakes/Auto-Dealer-Finder/README.md

 # Auto Dealer Finder

+Click [here](https://yuezhoulu.github.io/Neighborhood-Map/) to view the live project hosted by GitHub Pages.

 ![Screenshot](/screenshot.png)

 ## Project Overview
 The Neighborhood Map project involves developing a single page application with the KnockoutJS framework and various API's.
 Aside from the Google Maps API, additional information is added to the project locations with the FourSquare API and Wikipedia API loaded asynchronously.
 KnockoutJS allows the project to be organized with the MVVM pattern.

 This application helps the user locate all available car dealers in the MinatoMirai 21 area in Yokohama, the second largest harbour city in Japan.

+## Why this Project?
+The neighborhood map application is complex enough and incorporates a variety of data points that it can easily become unwieldy to manage.
+There are a number of frameworks, libraries and APIs available to make this process more manageable and many employers are looking for specific skills in using these packages.
+Interacting with API servers is the primary function of Front-End Web Developers.
+Use of third-party libraries and APIs is a standard and acceptable practice that is encouraged.
+Asynchronous programming is important to understand in today's market.

+## Skills Honed
+* Developing a FEND web application utilizing:
+    1. JavaScript
+    2. jQuery
+    3. Knockout.js Framework
+    4. HTML
+    5. CSS
+    6. Third-party APIs
++ Learnt how design patterns assist in developing a manageable codebase, and implemented separation of concerns concept by using MVVM design pattern.
++ Explored how frameworks can decrease the time required developing an application and provide a number of utilities for us to use.
++ Implementing third-party APIs that provide valuable data sets that can improve the quality of our application including Google Street View, Foursqaure, and Wikipedia.

 ## Getting Started